 First impressions are made at the interview introduction.
 The first five minutes of your job interview often sets the stage for the whole interview process that will follow.

 With your appearance, making a mistake is much more noticeable than when you dress appropriately.
-For instance, employers will definitely notice if a candidate enters the room while chewing gum, showing piercings or tattoos, or if they show up wearing a track suit, jeans, or spike heels.
-Remember to always dress professionally, conservatively, and to dress for the position you want.
-This will ensure a positive first impression.
+For instance, employers will definitely notice if a candidate enters the room while chewing gum, showing piercings or tattoos, or if they show up wearing a tracksuit, jeans, or spike heels.
+Always dress professionally, conservatively, and dress for the position you want.
+This will ensure a positive first presence.

-Greet the interviewer.
+Greet the Interviewer

-Even though this sounds simple and straightforward, greeting the interviewer is something that many overly-nervous people forget to do, and it can go a long way.
+Even though this sounds simple and straightforward, greeting the interviewer is something many overly-nervous people forget to do, and it can go a long way.
 If you notice there are multiple interviewers when you enter the room, greet each of them individually.

 Remain standing until the interviewer asks you to take a seat.

-Don’t forget to smile.
+Don’t Forget to Smile.

 A smile can go a long way and set both you and your interviewers at ease.
 Body language goes a long way to help the interviewers form an impression of you.
-Everyone is nervous during an interview, but try to consciously remember not to fidget, slump in your chair, look down, or frown as these will all be seen as negative in the eyes of your interviewers.
+Everyone is nervous during an interview, but try to consciously remember not to fidget, slump in your chair, look down, or frown, as these will all be seen as negative in the eyes of your interviewers.

 Need additional help?
 Reach out to Candace to learn more!